drehnstrom/spanner-examples/spanner-labs/9-Challenge Lab/instructions/en.md

 4. Backup the database and document a restore plan.
 Practice the restore plan using another Spanner instance.

 5. The customer wants to use Spanner as the OLTP database, and BigQuery as the OLAP data warehouse.
-Export the data in Avro format format, and then import it into BigQuery tables. ___You get bonus points if you write a script to do this.___
+Export the data in Avro format, and then import it into BigQuery tables. ___You get bonus points if you write a script to do this.___

 6. A database isn't useful if you cannot add data to it.
 Using the Pets API as a guide, create an API that allows you to add trips to the trips table, and query the trips. <div></div>See the code in the `cloud-run` folder as a template.
 Deploy this to API to Cloud Run.